Seven Tips to Winterize your Pond

 If you need help with pond clean-up, and winterization call the professionals at Pond Lake Management.

-3) Keep your Fountain and Pond Aeration units running to help prevent freezeover.
+In North Carolina, keep your Fountain and Pond Aeration units running all winter to help prevent freeze over.

 To help winterize your pond, and prevent your pond from freezing over keep your fountains and aeration units running through the cold winter months.
 Moving water will help keep the pond from freezingover while introducing oxygen to the water and allowing CO2 to escape.